sdevikar/cpp/alexander_stepaniv/notes/notes_alexander_stepaniv.md

 Once again, it's not a function pointer.
 But a functor object.
 The advantage of doing things this way, is that it allows us to call templated algorithm functions, such as `std::sort` or the one we defined above: `const T& min(const T&a, const T&b, Compare cmp)`

 The interesting thing here, is because for dataypes like `int`, the `min` function is just `<`.
 So the `std::less<int>` will get inlined.

+This is a little different from passing a function pointer.
+If we had passed a function pointer, a function will be called (and not linlined).
+For the operator(), the () call will be inlined and the entire less that operator would be just calling `a < b`